adityakkpk/Namaste-Javascript/Readme.md

     - GC uses 'Mark and Sweep Algorithm'.

 * **Google's V8 Engine**
     - It is the fastest JS engine is ever created.
-V8 has an interpreter named 'Ignition' and compilet named 'Turbofan.
+V8 has an interpreter named 'Ignition', compilet named 'Turbofan and GC named 'Orinoko'.

 ---
 ## Day 17 -